gzagatti/homebrew-tap/README.md

 - [Emacs](./Formula/emacs.rb) : A custom installation.

 - [TexLive](./Formula/texlive.rb): A custom TexLive installation.
-The official Homebrew recipe is too bloated and takes longer to update.
+The official Homebrew recipe is too bloated and takes too long to update.
 I prefer to maintain my own Formula.

 - [NNN](./Formula/nnn.rb) : It is possible to build NNN with different flags to